-Was it even possible to get all 121?
+Was it even possible to get all of them?
 If I had really been thinking, I should have started this when I lived in Philadelphia as getting from Pittsburgh to the parks in the northeastern part of the state was going to require some serious planning.

 But I like planning, and I like goals, and I love Pennsylvania, so I decided to visit every single Pennsylvania State Park.

 On that first trip from Pittsburgh to Lancaster to Philly and back home, I was able to knock out three parks.
 Then two weekends later we planned a trip up north that hit up three more.
-While I don’t plan to use all of my weekends to visit PA state parks, I think that I’ll be done with about half of them in a year.
+While I don’t plan to use all of my weekends to visit PA state parks, I think that I’ll be done with about half of them in a couple of years.

 It’s certainly a marathon and not a sprint.
 But I plan to visit every single one of them and walk at least half a mile in each (driving through doesn’t count!).
-Follow me on my journey to visit all 121 Pennsylvania state parks!
+Follow me on my journey to visit all the Pennsylvania state parks!

 Updated Park Count

 This post is a work in progress!
 Keep checking back as I add more parks and park guides.
 Note: updated as of November 13, 2023.

-- Visited: 20 – Bendigo, Canoe Creek, Cook Forest, Clear Creek, Elk, French Creek, Kinzua Bridge, Kooser, Laurel Hill, Laurel Mountain, Laurel Ridge, Laurel Summit, Linn Run, Laurel Ridge, Marsh Creek, Moraine, McConnells Mill, Ohiopyle, Oil Creek, Nolde Forest, Norristown Farm Park, Poe Paddy, Poe Valley, Point, Raccoon Creek, Reed’s Gap, Ridley Creek, Shawnee, Whipple Dam and Yellow Creek
+- Visited: 27 – Bendigo, Canoe Creek, Cook Forest, Clear Creek, Elk, French Creek, Kinzua Bridge, Kooser, Laurel Hill, Laurel Mountain, Laurel Ridge, Laurel Summit, Linn Run, Laurel Ridge, Marsh Creek, Moraine, McConnells Mill, Ohiopyle, Oil Creek, Nolde Forest, Norristown Farm Park, Poe Paddy, Poe Valley, Point, Raccoon Creek, Reed’s Gap, Ridley Creek, Shawnee, Whipple Dam and Yellow Creek

 For more information on each park and to check hours, accessibility, and amenities at each park, visit the PA DNCR website.